Russian ultraviolet astronomy's long road to space

 In 2014, the Spektr-UF project suddenly faced new hurdles in the wake of the Russian conflict with Ukraine.
 First off all, the Ukrainian contribution into the project was derailed, even though scientists on both sides would prefer to continue the cooperation.

 Even more significantly, the Western sanctions affected the import of critical components for the observatory.
 The main spectrometer on Spektr-UF was to be equipped with state-of-the-art detectors of ultraviolet light.
-Due to lack of such technology in Russia, developed planned to purchase necessary hardware from the UK-based e2v company, with some of the components coming from the US.
-However in May 2014, the leading scientist in the project Boris Shustov told the Argumenty i Facty weekly that slightly more than a month earlier the British side had informed him that the US had discontinued the supply of their components under the sanctions over the Ukrainian situation.
+Due to lack of such technology in Russia, developers planned to purchase necessary hardware from the UK-based company e2v, which in turn, relied on US components.
+In May 2014, the leading scientist in the project Boris Shustov told the Argumenty i Facty weekly that slightly more than a month earlier the British side had informed him that the US had discontinued the supply of their components under the sanctions regime.
 "At this moment we have to resolve this problem," Shustov said.

 According to some rumors, Roskosmos officials were deciding whether to continue the Spektr-UF project at all, even though the official video from NPO Lavochkin showed the work on the Spektr-UF's hardware at the beginning of 2014.
 By the middle of the year, the head of NPO Lavochkin said that Spektr-UF had had an uncertain launch date.
-At the time, sources at the company indicated that the launch of Spektr-UF would have to be pushed back from the 2018 period to as far as 2024.
+At the time, sources at the company indicated that the launch of Spektr-UF would have to be pushed back from 2018 to as far as 2024.
 During the 40th assembly of the Committee on Space Research, COSPAR, in August 2014, Lev Zeleny, the director of the Space Research Institute, IKI, promised the launch of Spektr-UF in 2020.